smile-io/smile-rubocop/README.md

-# SmileRubocopConfig
+# Smile Rubocop

 This gem holds a shared rubocop config for Smile.io Ruby repositories.
-Installing the gem will install a version of Rubocop compatible with this config.
+Installing the gem will also install a version of Rubocop compatible with this config.

 ## Installation